lautel/MEG/README.md

 ### 3.1\.
 Phase I training (UMLS)
 You can find our trained MEG models at [Hugging Face](https://huggingface.co/collections/lautel/meg-67337ad69051eb36b6afd169).
 These checkpoints include MEG-Mistral and MEG-LLama trained on UMLS data.

+We provide a usage example below for an open-ended question.
+However, note that this use-case has not been exhaustively tested.
+Instead, main results on the paper are after further fine-tuning on a downstream task.

 ### Usage Example

 From the src/ folder: